aritraiit/Synergizing-electrokinetic-energy-with-slip-responsive-zeta-potential/readme.md

 ## 📖 Overview

-This work presents a comprehensive theoretical and numerical study on the interplay between:
-- **Slip-dependent zeta potential** at channel walls
-- **Non-Newtonian fluid rheology** modeled using the Carreau–Yasuda relation

-We numerically solved the fully-coupled **Poisson–Boltzmann** and **momentum equations** using the Finite Element Method (FEM) and provided perturbation-based analytical solutions for low Weissenberg numbers.
+This work presents a comprehensive theoretical framework to investigate the interaction between slip responsive zeta potential at the channel surface and the complex fluid rheology of the fluid medium modeled using the Carreau-Yashuda constitutive relation.
+We have adopted regular perturbation methodology to solve the coupled electrohydrodynamics equations for low Wiessenberg number (Wi), alongside a numerical solution is also obtained using COMSOL Multiphysics commercial code (using the Finite Element Method).
+The close agreement of the present results with the earlier studies in the limiting condition of Newtonian fluid medium validates the numerical solution reported in the present work

+## 🔬 Connection to Experimental Systems

+In order to establish a connection between our theoretical predictions and real experimental systems,
+we identify several electrolyte solutions whose rheological parameters have been measured previously
+and fall within the shear-thinning regime relevant to our study ($n \approx 0.5$).

+Representative examples include:

+- **Partially hydrolyzed polyacrylamide (HPAM):** exhibits $n = 0.426$ for molar concentrations $C[\eta] < 30$ [55]
+- **Sodium carboxymethylcellulose (CMC):** in 0.5 M NaCl under unentangled conditions, with reported $n \approx 0.25{-}0.37$ [46]
+- **Hyaluronic acid (HA, 1.6 MDa):** at 0.10 wt.% in PBS, showing $n \approx 0.47{-}0.68$ [33]

+These solutions therefore represent promising candidates for experimental validation, albeit with some inevitable inaccuracies arising from the simplifying assumptions of the present theory.

 Key findings:
 - Pseudo-plastic fluids (`n < 1`) enhance the induced streaming potential and energy conversion efficiency.